waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 | First body part | Second cell  |
 | Second line     | foo          |

-## Evolution 3 | Competition results: Position - X/X | Percentile - X%
+## Evolution 3 | Competition results: Position - 6/33 | Percentile - 18%
 ----

 We focused on optimising the entry point of the agent.
 We also focused on eliminating any back and forth repetitions.
 The solution to both problems was randomness.( will explain more later..............)